calgag/bubble/README.md

 # bubble
 A productivity web application that Aiden brainstormed.
+We want to make it.